My Choice Software Review: A Detailed Look

 There are two types of licenses you can buy from My Choice Software: Open License and OEM/OEI license.
 The distinction is important for several reasons and should influence your purchasing decision.

 When you buy an open license, you can use the installation key you get on multiple computers.
 If you install it on your work laptop and decide you want to transfer the license to your work desktop, you won’t face any issues.
-Plus, you have the option of downgrading your software to up to two previous versions if.

 Another advantage to Open License is that the software you buy will pass a Microsoft SAM audit, which is something the company does from time to time to ensure that your licenses are valid and you’re using them properly.
 However, this applies to businesses.